Midhill Vineyard...rated 4 stars by James Halliday.

 Midhill will be among +20 wineries opening their cellar doors over that weekend.

-Come and relax a while in our shady, scenic cellar door overlooking the green valley of the
+Come and enjoy our award winning wines in a shady, scenic cellar door overlooking the green valley of the

 5 Mile Creek (Romsey Creek).

 We offer you a light lunch and a selection of wines including: